matthewdamron/weather-dashboard/README.md

 # Weather Dashboard

-A website to look up current weather for the cites searched.<br>
+A website to look up current weather for cites searched.<br>
 Website will save previous looked up location as an interaction button

 ## Description

-* User to look up location in the imput form
+* User to look up location from the input section.
-*
+* User will be able to pull up previous looked up cities.
+* User will be able to clear previous looked up cities.

 ## Criteria